MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/licensing.md

 > * Microsoft 365 A5 and Office 365 A5 do not include this entitlement.
 > * Microsoft 365 E5 or Office 365 E5 license is not required for using Microsoft Graph connectors.
 > [!NOTE]
 > By default, Microsoft Graph connectors support up to 50 million items of total index quota, which includes any built-in quota bundled into Microsoft 365 or Office 365 E5 licenses.
-If you need higher item count limit please reach out to your Microsoft account manager or fill up this [form](https://aka.ms/GraphConnectorsHigherCapacity).
+The per connection item limit is 5 million items by default.
+If you need higher item count per connection please reach out to your Microsoft account manager or fill up this [form](https://aka.ms/GraphConnectorsHigherCapacity).
 >
 > Preview connectors do not count against quota; after a connector becomes generally available, it starts to count on the total index quota.